amira7190/E-commerce/README.md

 92- fetch member advertisements and comments on the Profile page
 93- Split the forms within the request and deal with them.
 94- filter user&password input
 95- filter email part2 input
+96- add user to database
+97- design profile page